 Yes, you’ll still have to pay each month – there’s no such thing as a free lunch – but the price will likely be lower than what you’re used to from the legacy pay TV crowd, and you won’t have to lock into a long-term contract or borrow any hardware like cable boxes (much pay for the privilege).
 On top of that, you’ll be able to watch on multiple devices, including mobile devices for when you’re on the go.

 So that’s the simple answer to the question of how to unlock a Discovery Channel live stream legally: skinny bundles!
 But not every skinny bundle on the market includes Discovery Channel, so let’s get more specific.
-These are the skinny bundles that offer Discovery Channel, plus options for streaming Discovery content on demand.
+These are the best skinny bundles that offer Discovery Channel, plus options for streaming Discovery content on demand.

 Philo is a great option for watching Discovery Channel online.
 Its low-priced pair of skinny bundle options each include a Discovery Channel live stream, which means that you can watch Discovery Channel without cable on Philo for as little as $16 per month.
 That’s an incredible price for a skinny bundle, and Discovery Channel isn’t the only quality network in Philo’s offerings.
 You can check out Philo for yourself by signing up for the service’s free trial – just use the link below.